 in effect for at least half the story.
 And yet weirdly enough, there are some really uplifting moments.
 Along with The Stand

-it is one of the stories that cemented King's reputation as the premier modern horror writer.
+it is one of the stories that cemented King's reputation as the premier modern horror writer, and like The Stand

-In 1990, the novel was loosely adapted into a television movie featuring John Ritter as Ben Hanscom, Harry Anderson as Richie Tozier, Tim Reid as Mike Hanlon, Annette O'Toole as Beverly Marsh, Richard Thomas as Bill Denbrough and Tim Curry
+In 1990, the novel was loosely adapted into a television movie featuring John Ritter as Ben Hanscom, Harry Anderson as Richie Tozier, Tim Reid as Mike Hanlon, Annette O'Toole as Beverly Marsh, Dennis Christopher as Eddie Kaspbrak, Richard Thomas as Bill Denbrough and Tim Curry

 as Pennywise in a career-defining role.

-On March 12th 2009, Warner Bros. announced that the production of a remake of IT had started.
+when the original TV adaption was made, but was folded into Warner Bros.
+TV in 1993) announced that the production of a remake of IT had started.
 Dan Lin, Roy Lee and Doug Davison are set to produce.

-Not to be confused with the 1927 silent film of the same name, which introduced the phrase "It Girl" to the world.
+Not to be confused with the 1927 silent film of the same name, which introduced the phrase "It Girl" to the world, or 1958's It!
+The Terror from Beyond Space.
 Or the Big Bad

 of A Wrinkle in Time